Home » World » Pentagon Unveils ‘Never-Before-Seen’ UFO Files, Raising New Questions

 What’s Inside the Newly Released UFO Files?

-• Declassified cables from the State Department and FBI reports detailing official investigations and witness accounts
+• Declassified State Department cables and FBI documents

-• More than 20 video files capturing unidentified objects detected by military sensors worldwide, including hotspots such as Japan, Syria, and North America
+• Over 20 video files showcasing unidentified objects detected by military sensors across the globe—from Japan and Syria to North America

 Infrared still image captured of unidentified object(s) over western US in September 2025.
 Pic: Pentagon